-Simon and Mary would like to introduce new technology to improve on-farm practices.
+Darren and Jenna would like to introduce new technology to improve on existing business practices.
 They recognise they currently do not have the skills within their own workforce and would need to either train existing staff or attract someone new.

-As part of their workforce plan discussions, it is identified that Josh is interested in transformative technology.
-As a retention strategy, Josh will be offered the opportunity to upskill in the new technology to meet the business future skills needs.
+As part of their workforce plan discussions, it is identified that Joe is interested in transformative technology.
+As a retention strategy, Joe will be offered the opportunity to upskill in the new technology to meet the business future skills needs.

-Josh has requested and will be provided with increased flexibility.
+Joe has also recently requested, and will be provided with, increased flexibility.